bojanskr/a-sleek-geek/README.md

 There are several 'live' pages that are generated from other repos.
 These are community maintained, so the information is always up to date.

     - free-for-dev - Free resources for developers like free tiers on the cloud providers to tools and services
-    - system-design-primer - Resources to help you learn about how to design large-scale systems with examples and real-world architecture examples
+    - system-design-primer - Resources to help you learn about how to design large-scale systems with examples and real-world architecture examples (https://github.com/bojanskr/system-design-primer), a fork of donnemartin/system-design-primer